seldonian-toolkit/Engine/source/overview.rst

 	0,1,756.91,679.62,531.28,583.63,534.42,521.4,592.41,783.76,588.26,2.53333
 	...

-where each row represents a different data point and each column is a feature or a label. **All sensitive attributes must be one-hot encoded.**
+where each row represents a different data point and each column is a feature or a label. **All sensitive attributes must be one-hot encoded.** In this example, the first two columns are sensitive attributes, columns 3-11 are features, and the last column is the label column. **The engine currently only supports a single label column for supervised learning**.

 For reinforcement learning, one can create a :py:class:`.RLDataSet` object from a data file and (optionally) a metadata file.
-There are two supported methods, depending on the format of the data file.
+There are two supported methods for loading data, depending on the format of the data file.
 For example:

 .. code::